 - Prepare your resignation letter.
-Provide it to your manager at least two weeks prior to your retirement date if you are paid bi-weekly and one month prior to your retirement date if you are paid monthly. - Contact your 401(k), 457(b) or 403(b) carrier to complete the required paperwork to receive a distribution.
+Provide it to your manager at least two weeks prior to your retirement date if you are paid bi-weekly and one month prior to your retirement date if you are paid monthly. - Contact your 401(k), 457(b) or 403(b) carrier to complete the required paperwork if you wish to receive a distribution or income stream from these plans.